395t/coding-assignment-week-4-opt-1/README.md

 **CIFAR**

 The first part of the experiment is running the best model from earlier approaches on the CIFAR dataset and seeing how different CLRs can help with improving training.
 From the results we see that the best model with CLR and best model without CLR coverge between epoch 17-20.
 However, we can see that using CLR can provide a boost in training, which is in line with the results of the CLR paper.
+The best CLR model is the triangular2 which recieves a testset accuracy of 84.43% on the CIFAR dataset which is an improvement of 0.1 over the baseline.

 Triangular | '
 :-|-: